infotroph/Prairie_seq/project-log.md

 * 2016-07-02:

 	- One more check before leaving diversity analyses for the moment: Added breakdowns by block, depth, sampleType.
 Predictably, no visible difference there either.
 Yes, next step is definitely to try harsher upstream quality filtering.

+* 2016-07-05:

+	- Stripping primers (using `extract_barcodes.py`) before splitting libraries, on the grounds that invariant sequences aren't informative and we might as well get rid of them early for smaller files/faster analyses.

+	- the default quality threshold for `split_libraries_fastq.py` is to remove bases where Q <= 3 -- which translates to only a 60% chance of a correct base call! added `--phred_quality_threshold 19` to trim at Q20 as recommended by <some citations I forgot to write down, like an idiot>.

+	- 939133 reads survive filtering, mean length 260 +/- 20 De novo clustering assigns 18409 OTU, with 8674 singletons.
+	==> Yes, more stringent qiuality filtering does seem to help somewhat, but de novo clustering still reports orders of magnitude more OTUs than I expect to actually be present.
+It seems likely that our primers are picking up ITS sequences from other, more diverse groups, especially fungi.
+Need to filter down to just things that look like real plants.